Pyrite at a Glance

 Formation Process

 Pyrite (iron disulfide, FeS2) forms in a wide variety of geological environments.
 It crystallizes from hot hydrothermal fluids that deposit sulfide minerals in veins and replacement bodies.
-Pyrite also forms in sedimentary environments through bacterial reduction of sulfate in the presence of iron, and in metamorphic rocks as a common accessory mineral.
-Its distinctive cubic, pyritohedral (12-faced), and octahedral crystal forms develop due to its isometric crystal system.
-Pyrite is the most common sulfide mineral and is found in virtually every type of rock formation.
-"Fool's Gold" earned its nickname because its brassy yellow color and metallic luster fooled countless gold prospectors.
+It also forms in sedimentary environments through bacterial reduction of sulfate in the presence of iron, and in metamorphic rocks as a common accessory mineral.
+Its distinctive cubic, pyritohedral (12-faced), and octahedral crystal forms develop because of its isometric crystal system.
+Pyrite is the most common sulfide mineral and shows up in virtually every type of rock formation.
+"Fool's Gold" got its nickname because its brassy yellow color and metallic luster fooled a lot of gold prospectors.

 Varieties